guiveg/crafts/README.md

 Help us to improve
 ==========
-CRAFTS is available under a MIT license.
+CRAFTS is available under an Apache 2.0 license.
 Please send us an email to [guiveg@tel.uva.es](mailto:guiveg@tel.uva.es) if you use or plan to use CRAFTS.
 Drop us also a message if you have comments or suggestions for improvement.